DaveLuhman/guestbook-client/README.md

 - Configure auto-start on boot (Linux only)
 - Set up the application as a system service

+> **Note:** The setup script is now cross-platform compatible and will automatically detect your operating system.
+On Linux, it will prompt for sudo privileges when needed.

 ### 3. Manual Setup (Alternative)
 ```bash
 # Install Node.js dependencies